 The majority of our electricity on site comes from generators which use diesel.
 We currently work with our power supplier to purchase Carbon Offset credits through an ISO 9001/4001 Company to ensure we give back to the global ecosystem to a certified standard.
 In 2017 we offset 34,975 litres of diesel.

 We’re not too keen on disposable plastic cups here at Green Man, festival goers will need to purchase a reusable stacking cup, to drink at our bars.
 Brilliant for carrying 5 pints at once and taking home as a souvenir after the festival, any cups that are left over after this year, we will wash, dry and store to re-use next year.
-We don't use plastic straws (in fact we never have), so you won’t be seeing any at our bars!

 Reusable coffee cups will be available to buy from our Table Top Coffee stalls and the merchandise tent, or you can bring your own.
 There will be a 50p discount at our Table Top Coffee stalls if you have a reusable cup.

-All food traders packaging and cutlery will be certifiable compostable.
+Plus, all food traders packaging and cutlery will be certifiable compostable.

 Please consider what you bring with you and try and reduce it as much as is reasonably possible.
 Consider the packaging and leave as much as possible in your recycling bins at home, in 2017 alone we recycled over 7 tonnes of paper and cardboard and over 6 tonnes of plastic.
 This means less to carry too!

 Please try not to bring flimsy single use camping gear that won’t last beyond the weekend.
 Insubstantial gazebos, camping chairs, and single skin tents, aren’t suitable for the Welsh weather, they are terrible for the environment and are difficult to recycle effectively.

 Upon arrival at the box office you will be provided with several plastic bags:

 Clear bags are for recycling: paper, cardboard, plastic, cans and glass.